cg354/docs/docs/resources/general.md

 a valuable tool in the world of computational biology.

 ## Stack Exchange
-If you have a programming related question are almost certainly going to find it on [Stack Exchange](http://stackexchange.com/).
+If you have a programming related question you are almost certainly going to find it on [Stack Exchange](http://stackexchange.com/).
 Stack Exchange is a Q&A site.
 It has a range of categories from Academia to Home Improvement.
 There are a number of categories that will be helpful for this class.